dewa19/downloadem/README.md

 ### Prerequisites

 1. This application utilizes external download engine, *youtube-dl*.
-You need to install this program first, because later in application script you will need to specify absolute full path of this executable *youtube-dl*.
+You need to install this program first,  later in application script you will need to specify absolute full path of this executable *youtube-dl*.
 2. You need to specify the list of Youtube video URLs you want to download, in newline-delimited text file in ```/data/url_list.txt```.
 As a sample, there are 2 URLs there.
 You can add or replace them with yours.

 ### Installing